charliepan/dog-pics/README.md

 Also I hosted it on vercel so if you want to just see it go [here](https://dog-pics-sage.vercel.app/)

 ## About:
-Icons used in project were from [Twemoji](https://twemoji.twitter.com/)
+Icon used in project were from [Twemoji](https://twemoji.twitter.com/)

 This project uses [Next.js](https://nextjs.org/) and [tailwindcss](https://tailwindcss.com/)